Abkarimireddy/Hotel-Revenue-Analysis/README.md

 ## 📂 How to Run
 1. Run the SQL scripts in `/SQL` to create database and tables.
-2. Open `HotelRevenueDashboard.pbix` in Power BI.
+2. Open `Hotel Revenue Analysis.pbix` in Power BI.
 3. Connect to your SQL Server instance and refresh data.